LaurentVeyssier/HR-analytics-Identify-Employees-likely-to-quit-with-ML-Classification-Models/README.md

 All models suffer from the imbalanced dataset during learning phase.
 To mitigate, I use:
-- data augmentation with SMOTE
+- data augmentation with SMOTE (Synthetic Minority Over-sampling Technique)
 - class weight adjustment

-These technics allow to improve the detection of the 'leavers" in the unseen test set.
+These techniques allow to improve the detection of the 'leavers" in the unseen test set.

 # Results
 From all options, the best results are achieved with Logistic Regression Classifier using SMOTE and adjusted weights to counter the class imbalance.